Returning in the pandemic

 **Please note that some of the content on this page may now have been superceded.
 For the latest guidance visit the updated information page**.

 Guidance for managing postgraduate medical trainees who are shielded due to COVID-19 can be viewed here.

-The four Statutory Education Bodies have been liaising closely to consider contingency arrangements for postgraduate medical education and training processes during this emergent phase of the COVID-19 outbreak and will continue to monitor and advise as required over the coming days and weeks.
+The four statutory Education Bodies have worked closely together to agree contingency arrangements for postgraduate medical education and training during the COVID-19 outbreak.
+Please find all joint statements below:

 All planned rotations due to take place during the “delay phase” of COVID-19 will cease, with trainees being asked to stay in their present working environment, unless local arrangements allow otherwise, or wider clinical circumstances require it.
 Rotations may only occur where departmental inductions, appropriate supervision and support can be guaranteed.
 Download more information here.